harryrbrown/waterlogged/README.md

 ## Features

 - Authenticates with Fitbit through your paired device (phone), using OAuth 2.0 PKCE
-- Once authenticated, the tile provides three buttons to quickly record your water intake, based upon Fitbit's three default water options - a glass of water (250ml), a bottle of water (500ml), and a large bottle (750ml)
+- Once authenticated, the tile provides three buttons to quickly record your water intake, based upon Fitbit's three default water options - a glass of water (250ml / 8oz), a bottle of water (500ml / 16oz), and a large bottle (750ml / 24oz)
+- The preset water amounts are customisable in the main app
 - Additionally a progress bar around the outside of the tile indicates your progress towards your daily water goal

 ## Requirements